AIPB07/chat-server/README.md

 ![Chat server](demo/chat-server.gif)

 ## Installation and Usage
-To run the fully functioning chat application, in one CLI run from the root directory:
+To run the fully functioning chat application, in one CLI from the root directory type:

 ```bash
 python chat-server.py